How to Check What Googlebot Actually Sees (Step-by-Step)

-description: Your page renders in Chrome.
-Googlebot gets 3KB of empty HTML.
-Here's how to verify what bots actually receive — and why it matters for indexing.
+Your page renders perfectly in Chrome.
+Googlebot gets 3KB of HTML and nothing else.
+Here's how to verify what bots actually receive — and why the difference kills your rankings.

 We see this all the time: